 Any combination that can be constructed by following the directions in the figure is allowed.
 Some recursion is allowed as indicated by the arrows upwards; the number next to the arrow defines the number of recursions allowed.

 Note that the ETHx sublayers in Figure 9-1 correspond to the ETH0 (top), ETH1 (middle) and ETH2 (bottom) in Figure 7-5 of [ITU-T G.8010].

+NOTE - ETHx/ETHG adaptation function is not included in Figure 9-1 because this atomic function is not used in ETH MEP and MIP functions described in clause 9.8.

 Update clause 9.1.2